yuyangdu01/LLM-CL-VQA/README.md

    DAISI-VQA: in total 545 QA pairs in the dataset.
 80% of the data is used in the training set, while the rest 20% is used in the testing set.

+   LRSP-VQA: in total 1077 QA pairs in the dataset.
+80% of the data is used in the training set, while the rest 20% is used in the testing set.

 ## Environment & Setup
-* See the environment and setups in our [Tutorial in Jupyter Notebook](t3_code/OurMethod_GitHub_OpenSource.ipynb).
+* See the environment and setups in our [Tutorial in Jupyter Notebook](t4_code/OurMethod_GitHub_OpenSource.ipynb).

 ## Training
 * We train the model under a continual learning (CL) framework.

 * Step 1: In time slot #1, we train the model with EndoVis17 dataset.

+* Step 2: In time slot #2, we train the model with EndoVis18 dataset.

-* Then in time slot #2, we train the model with EndoVis18.
+* Then in time slot #3, we train the model with DAISI-VQA.

-* Finally, in time slot #3, we train the model with DAISI-VQA.
+* Finally, in time slot #4, we train the model with LRSP-VQA.

 ## Testing
 * After the training in time slot #1, we test the model on EndoVis17.